ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2020-01-28-04_Introduction_to_Python_1.md

 economics/quantitative finance
 communities, and in big companies such as Google and Facebook.

-For this class we are using **Python 3** (e.g. Python 3.5/3.6/3.7), which is the current standard.
-A lot of older code is still only available for Python 2.7 (and there are a number of sometimes subtle incompatibilities between 2 and 3) but once you know Python 3 you will have no problems dealing with Python 2 code.
+For this class we are using **Python 3** (e.g. Python 3.6/3.7/3.8), which is the current standard.
+A lot of older code is still only available for Python 2.7 even though Python 2 is no longer officially supported.
+(There are a number of sometimes subtle incompatibilities between 2 and 3 but once you know Python 3 you will have no problems dealing with Python 2 code if you really have to.)

 1. [Resources](#resources)
 2. [Starting Python](#getting-started-)